Your Toothbrush Could Be Making You Sick

 How often do you replace your toothbrush?

 Replace your toothbrush at least once every three or four months.
 If you have been sick during this time, then you should change your toothbrush after you get well, according to the American Dental Association.
-Most people forget to do that or that didn't know they should get a new toothbrush.
+Most people don't know they shouldn't keep using the same toothbrush they used when they were sick.

 There is a warning on Colgate and Arm & Hammer toothbrush packages that germs can hide in toothbrush bristles and lead to reinfection.
 So anytime you have a cold or some other illness, change your toothbrush after you get well because germs might be lurking among the bristles.